 What are the Requirements for a Nuclear Engineering Degree?

-The admissions requirements of a nuclear engineering degree vary depending on the level of the program.
+The admissions requirements of an engineering degree vary depending on the level of the program.
 Students applying to undergraduate nuclear engineering programs often have to complete general education requirements that include several math and science classes.
 Students apply to graduate nuclear engineering programs

 Top 5 Nuclear Engineering Schools